MRdima98/interpreter/README.md

 Unfortunately assign operation is not supported by the language, I could add it... but I feel educated enough, time to move forward.

-### Sandbox
-The program will be available as small website, which will execute the code.

 ### Run
 To run the repl: